JaguarsAP/Tree-Scout/README.md

   - Deforestation hotspots (daily confidence-scored alerts)
   - Cumulative forest change (loss − gain over multi-year spans)

+  We plan on using both tree cover loss and tree cover gain as our primary statistics.
+We are going to be predicting Tree cover loss since 2020 for loss with >10% canopy capacity.

 Modeling:
   In terms pf modeling the data, we have not yet determined the best way to do this yet.
-However, based on the direction the class is trending, it is likely going to be a combination of clustering and fitting a linear model for predictions.
+However, based on the direction the class is trending, it is likely going to be a combination of clustering and fitting a linear model for predictions, probably using K-means.

 Visualization:
   For this, I have some experience in making interactive plots, and so that's likely what we'll go with.
 Anthony has made a website in the past, so we'll probably do an interactive plot in a website.